indikaimk/indikaimk.github.io/_drafts/browsing-social-media.md

 Just try to do it and discover yourself whehter it workd for you or not.
 Perhanps you may find it quite joyful to hear the pencil crushing the tiny parts of the paper.
 For some of you it may be the first tim after primary school they get this type of experiecne.
 Neverthless it's worht th try.

+It's not enough to write oneday.
+You need to write daily to practice.
+Once you get the practice journaling becoems effortless.

+Once you get mature in yuur journaling habit, your mind will find it easure to concentrate on deep reading.
+Reading is an essential part of life, especially in the 21st century, where knolwedege no longer matters.

+Reading trains your mind to think deeply.

+Why fill your mind with worthless shallow stuff when the mind craves for deep stuff.